Icy-imaging/Icy-App/README.txt

-Icy - copyright 2017 - Institut Pasteur
+Icy - copyright 2018 - Institut Pasteur
 An open community platform for bio image analysis - http://icy.bioimageanalysis.org

-Icy has been created by the Bio Images Analysis team at Institut Pasteur - https://research.pasteur.fr/fr/team/bioimage-analysis
+Icy has been created by the Bio Image Analysis team at Institut Pasteur - https://research.pasteur.fr/fr/team/bioimage-analysis
 Icy is free and open source, it has been funded both by Institut Pasteur and the FBI consortium - https://france-bioimaging.org

 Source code is provided in the main application package (in the icy.jar archive file) but can also be found on the GitHub repository - https://github.com/Icy-imaging/Icy-Kernel